QubesOS/qubes-doc/user/managing-os/fedora/fedora.md

 The Fedora [TemplateVM] is the default TemplateVM in Qubes OS.
 This page is about the standard (or "full") Fedora TemplateVM.
-For the minimal version, please see the [Fedora Minimal] page.
+For the minimal and Xfce version, please see the [Fedora Minimal] and [Fedora Xfce] page.

 Installing
 ----------